miriandres/Red-Velvet/README.md

 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`

 ## Contact
-Focused on developing a career as a Junior Frontend developer.
+Focused on developing a career as a Frontend developer.
 Reach me: hello@miriamandres.com

 ## License 📄
 MIT Public License v3.0